TheOnlyMiki/CMPUT-412-Lab-3-OpenCV-Test/README.md

 Red track is the deceleration zone where the speed of robot will decrease and stop before moving out from the zone.

 # Grading
-40%, turtlebot can completely follow the entire path, which is the turtlebot able to follow the WHITE line perfectly.
+**40%**, Turtlebot can completely follow the entire path, which is the turtlebot able to follow the WHITE line perfectly.

-20%, the GREEN line (shortcut) can be filtering, and passed completely.
+**20%**, GREEN line (shortcut) can be filtering, and passed completely.
 (Hardest part, because incorrect timing of switching color filters will cause the robot to walk back along the white line)

-10%, the BLUE line (acceleration band) can be filtering, and passed completely by increasing half speed (1.5x).
+**10%**, BLUE line (acceleration band) can be filtering, and passed completely by increasing half speed (1.5x).

-10%, the Red floor tiles (speed bumps) can be filtering, and slowed down by a half speed (0.5x), then start matching Stop-Sign icon.
+**10%**, Red floor tiles (speed bumps) can be filtering, and slowed down by a half speed (0.5x), then start matching Stop-Sign icon.

-20%, Turtlebot can effectively match the Stop-Sign icon, and should stopeed before passed red area.
+**20%**, Turtlebot can effectively match the Stop-Sign icon, and should stopeed before passed red area.